3D Finite Element Structural Analysis

 The utility can make meshed models of plates, surfaces, and wire frames, including planar disks, rectangles, cylindrical, conical, spherical, torus, or box type structures.

-CADRE Pro contains a complete geodesic generator for making true geodesic spherical and dome type models and special low profile domes (see tank cover in the oil tank picture above).
+CADRE Pro contains a complete geodesic generator for making true geodesic spherical and dome type models and special low profile domes.
+An optional advanced geodesic design application is also available.

-There are additional tools for quickly building and cladding unusual structures such as the hyperbolic paraboloid roof structure shown below or quickly building surfaces of revolution like the expansion duct model to the right.
+There are additional tools for quickly building and cladding unusual structures such as the hyperbolic paraboloid roof structures or quickly building surfaces of revolution like the expansion duct model to the right.

 Displaying and evaluating output results